hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 >>> those filtered out by by the SMART and Structural scores are shown in the
 >>> graphic above (as gray rectangles).

-14. Scroll further down to the section with the header "Globular domains/ TM domains and signal peptide detected by the SMART server".
+step 14.
+Scroll further down to the section with the header "Globular domains/ TM domains and signal peptide detected by the SMART server".
 This section contains information on which globular domains were detected by the SMART server, and their positions.
 Clicking on their names will bring you to the SMART entry for that domain on the SMART homepage.

-15. Scroll further down to the section titled "The ELMs in the following table are known instances annotated from the literature".
+step 15.
+Scroll further down to the section titled "The ELMs in the following table
+    are known instances annotated from the literature".
 In the case that this sequence has been annotated, and is in the database, all instances will be shown in this table.
 For each motif instances, information is shown on the